What Is CyberKnife® Surgery Used For?

 CyberKnife treatment takes up to five 45-minute sessions, unlike other radiation treatments which require longer sessions and a higher number of treatments over a period of many weeks.

 After a CyberKnife treatment, patients are free to go about their daily routines with no interruptions.
-This is why CyberKnife is truly one of the most revolutionary forms of cancer treatment, and Winthrop-University Hospital is proud to be a world leader in its use.
+This is why CyberKnife is truly one of the most revolutionary forms of cancer treatment, and NYU Winthrop Hospital is proud to be a world leader in its use.